JROChub/power_house/docs/book_of_power.md

 05. Memorize the anchor-fold digest emitted by `hash_pipeline`: `a5a1b9528dd9b4e811e89fb492977c2010322d09d2318530b0f01b5b238399b3`.
 06. Write them on the wall; anyone who shrugs at 64 hex bytes should be reassigned to kitchen duty.
 07. `transcript_digest` now feeds every `u64` transcript value into a BLAKE2b-256 sponge tagged with `JROC_TRANSCRIPT`.
-08. No XOR tricks, no decimal fallbacks—pure hex, 32 bytes, immutable.
+08. No XOR tricks, no decimal fallbacks--pure hex, 32 bytes, immutable.
 09. Ledger files still appear as `ledger_0000.txt`, `ledger_0001.txt`, etc., but every `hash:` line is now lowercase hex.
 10. Run `cargo run --example hash_pipeline` weekly; the output must include the fold digest above and the reduced field value `21`.
 11. The program stages two ledgers under `/tmp/power_house_anchor_a` and `/tmp/power_house_anchor_b`.
-12. Open `ledger_0000.txt`; the hash must match `ded75c45…6e8c`.
+12. Open `ledger_0000.txt`; the hash must match `ded75c45...6e8c`.
-13. Open `ledger_0001.txt`; the hash must match `0f50904f…08f9b`.
+13. Open `ledger_0001.txt`; the hash must match `0f50904f...08f9b`.
-14. If either hash deviates, the log is corrupt or you miscopied the hex—both offences carry penalties.
+14. If either hash deviates, the log is corrupt or you miscopied the hex--both offences carry penalties.
 15. `julian node anchor /tmp/power_house_anchor_a` should print three lines headed by `JROC-NET`.
 16. Verify that the genesis line prints the digest from step 02 without error.
 17. The fold digest from step 05 appears only in terminal output; treat it as the quorum hinge.
 18. `LedgerAnchor::anchor()` automatically prepends the JULIAN genesis entry with the new digest.
-19. Domain separation summary: `JROC_TRANSCRIPT` for individual records, `JROC_ANCHOR` for ledger folds, `JROC_CHALLENGE` for Fiat–Shamir challenge derivation.
+19. Domain separation summary: `JROC_TRANSCRIPT` for individual records, `JROC_ANCHOR` for ledger folds, `JROC_CHALLENGE` for Fiat-Shamir challenge derivation.
-20. Do not mix domains—if you re-tag transcripts with the anchor label, you will deserve the audit citation.
+20. Do not mix domains--if you re-tag transcripts with the anchor label, you will deserve the audit citation.
 21. `ProofLedger` persists transcripts exactly once; any extra whitespace or comment must stay outside the recorded lines.
 22. The CLI renders the digests via `transcript_digest_to_hex`; keep that function untouched.
 23. To test deterministic recomputation, delete one byte from a log and rerun `verify_logs`; expect a digest mismatch in red text.
 24. The aggregated digest reduces to field element `21`.
 Say it.
 Write it.
 Remember it.
-25. When the reduction changes, the field or transcript changed—file an incident report.
+25. When the reduction changes, the field or transcript changed--file an incident report.
 26. `simple_prng` is dead; the challenge stream is now BLAKE2b-256 seeded by the transcript plus domain tag.
 27. Never allow anyone to talk wistfully about linear-congruential generators again.
 28. The `scripts/smoke_net.sh` ritual depends on stable keys; if the metrics server refuses to bind, document the environment block.